16 Sights in Pistoia, Italy (with Map and Images)

 San Bartolomeo in Pantano is a Romanesque and Gothic style, Roman Catholic church in Pistoia, Tuscany, central Italy, dedicated to St. Bartholomew the Apostle.
 The pantano of the name refers to the once marshy area in which the building was located.

-San Giovanni Battista al Tempio is a church in the Italian region of Pistoia dedicated to St. John the Baptist.
-It is hidden in the curtains of the house and has an entrance in both via di Nemoreto and via San Pietro.
+The church of San Giovanni Battista al Tempio is an 11th-century church in Pistoia dedicated to St. John the Baptist.
+Hidden in the residential curtain, it has an entrance on both Via di Nemoreto and Via San Pietro.

 15. San Domenico